dfuse-io/docs/content/guides/ethereum/getting-started/explore-eth-through-dfuse.md

 The best way to get a taste of what you can do with dfuse is to try it out!

-**GraphiQL** is a tool that allows writing and running graphQL queries from your browser.
-It is offered on [every dfuse endpoint](/reference/ethereum/endpoints/) with a valid anonymous JWT for convenience.
+**GraphiQL** is a tool that allows writing and running GraphQL queries from your browser.
+It is offered on [every dfuse endpoint](/reference/ethereum/endpoints/) with a valid anonymous JWT for your convenience.
-It also offers an access to the [documented GraphQL schema](/reference/ethereum/graphql/) on a side pane, as well as a very useful auto-completion feature (simply place your cursor somewhere and press `Ctrl+<Space>` to see completion possibilities.)
+It also offers an access to the [documented GraphQL schema](/reference/ethereum/graphql/) on a side pane, as well as a very useful auto-completion feature (simply place your cursor somewhere and press `Ctrl+<Space>` to see completion possibilities).

 [![GraphiQL screenshot](/img/graphiql.png)](https://mainnet.eth.dfuse.io/graphiql)